walkie/DotFiles/README.md

 The `home` directory contains all the config files I want on every machine.
 Stow will symlink these into the system \$HOME directory.
 The `bin` directory contains scripts to install on every machine.
-These are managed separately from `home` since on some machines my `~/bin` is a symlink and this confuses Stow otherwise.
+These are managed separately from `home` since on some machines my `~/bin` is a symlink and this confuses Stow.

 It's important that we don't symlink certain directories into this repository (e.g. `.stack` and `.vim`) since these will end up containing lots of stuff that we don't want under version control.
-The Makefile makes sure these root directories are already created so that stow will only link the relevant contents into them, rather than the whole thing.
+The Makefile makes sure these root directories are already created so that Stow will only link the relevant contents into them, rather than the whole thing.

-By default, stow ignores `.gitignore` files.
+By default, Stow ignores `.gitignore` files.
 There's not a convenient way to override this, so the Makefile just manually symlinks that file into \$HOME from the `special` directory.